Skip to Content

 Cons

-• Fast stitching at up to 1,600 stitches per minute for efficient project completion.
+• Extremely fast stitching at 1,600 stitches per minute for efficient work.

 2. Brother Computerized Sewing Machine